alibabacloud-howto/devops/tutorials/devops_for_small_to_medium_web_applications/part_05_https_configuration.md

 Save and close this file with CTRL+X.

 ### GitLab pipeline
 Let's integrate our new scripts to our GitLab pipeline.
-Let's create a Bash script that will call Packer and Terraform:
+Let's create a Bash script that calls Packer and Terraform:
 ```bash
 # Go to the project folder
 cd ~/projects/todolist